floriangoetting/json-client/README.md

    ```
 4. Update the Uses messages permission and set it to "Any".
 5. Save the Template and test if it works as expected.

+## Support for Native Apps and App Webviews
+There is no native SDK or direct support for the mobile client-side GTM for JSON Tags.
+However, it is possible to generate JSON payloads in a native app and send the data to the JSON Client endpoint in server-side GTM.

+### Handling of Origin Headers
+It is not an issue that requests from native apps do not contain an Origin header.
+If the JSON Client does not find an Origin in the request, the validation will automatically pass without any checks.

+### Managing Device and Session IDs in Native Apps
+Since native apps do not support cookies, a custom mechanism must be implemented to persist the device and session ID.
+If these IDs are already set natively, they should be included in the request headers as cookies, using the same names configured in the JSON Client.
+The JSON Client will then use these IDs instead of generating new ones.

+### Support for App Webviews
+The behavior in app webviews is similar:
+When a native app opens a webview, the device and session cookies must be injected into the webview using the same cookie names configured in the JSON Client.
+This ensures that the JSON Client recognizes and uses the existing IDs instead of creating new ones.